tjcw/screensavers/README.md

 I also have tools to install and run these distributions in Microsoft's Windows Subsystem for Linux (WSL2).
 To do this, follow instructions in bin/run_wsl2.
-You will need to install a Debian Linux distribution in WSL2, use the script bin/setup_wsl2 to install the open source games and/or educational packages, and use bin/run_wsl2 to run the software
+You will need to install a Debian Linux distribution in WSL2, use the script bin/setup_wsl2 to install the open source games and/or educational packages, and use bin/run_wsl2 to run the software.